 Why show up at your boot camp or a service academy unprepared for the physical fitness test?
-You would be surprised, but many people are physically unprepared for life in the military when they arrive.
+You might be surprised, but many people are unprepared physically for life in the military when they arrive.
 Why make life your first time away from home any more stressful than it already is?

-If you show up fit and able to pass your respective Personal Fitness Test (PFT) easily, the fitness part of boot camp will be a stress releaser - not a stress increaser!
-If you prepare yourself properly, you can go into the military able to compete instead of having the mentality of just surviving.
+If you show up fit and able to pass your respective Physical Fitness Test (PFT) easily, the fitness part of boot camp will be a stress releaser, not a stress increaser.
+If you prepare yourself properly, you can go into the military able to compete instead of just surviving.
 This makes all the difference in the world between those who graduate and those who quit.

 Here are the exercises of all the PFTs, with helpful tips to increase your overall score on test day: